Remanufacturing is becoming recognized as the highest form of recycling, producing "like new" products while minimizing the impact on our environment.

 Recovered parts are placed on an assembly line along with any required new parts (bearings, seals, etc.) exactly as they are in the original manufacturing process.

 4. Quality Testing

-Once assembled, the remanufactured unit is quality tested to the same high standards as our brand new parts.
+Once assembled, product testing assures that quality is at the same high standards as our brand new parts.